CollinsLemeke/DistilBERT-vs-Frontier-LLMs/ReadMe.md

 **Code: MIT.** Free to use, modify, and distribute.
 See [LICENSE](LICENSE).

-**Data:** MHARD belongs to its original authors and is not redistributed here.
-Refer to Wang et al. (ICWSM 2025) for terms.
+**Dataset:** MHARD is released by its authors under the MIT licence and is **not redistributed here**.
+Obtain it from [github.com/Sensify-Lab/MHARD](https://github.com/Sensify-Lab/MHARD) and cite Wang et al. (2025).

+**Model:** `distilbert-base-uncased` is released under Apache 2.0 by Hugging Face.
+Fine-tuned weights derived from it inherit that licence.

 ---